bneGREEN: Russia’s weather goes crazy

 Russia’s weather has gone crazy.
 There is currently a heatwave inside the Arctic Circle where the coast is hotter than Mediterranean beaches.
-And Moscow just reported its warmest days in May ever where temperatures soared to over 30%, while the rest of Europe was suffering from a cold snap that has seen gas prices used for heating double this “spring.”
+And Moscow has just reported its warmest days in May ever, where temperatures soared to over 30% while the rest of Europe was suffering from a cold snap that has seen gas prices used for heating double this “spring.”

 Russian President Vladimir Putin has been accused of ignoring the climate change issue and going slow on implementing Russia’s Paris Accord commitments, which the Russian government ratified in 2019.

-However, after a string of environmental disasters last year, including the triggering of a federal emergency after mining giant Norilsk Nickel spilling over 20,000 tonnes of oil into Arctic rivers, and a once-in-a-1,000 year snow melt flooded the TGK1 power station near Murmansk, the Kremlin seems to have woken up to the fact that Russia’s permafrost is melting.
-As if to underline the point there was a another large-scale oil spill this month by Russian company Lukoil.
+However, after a string of environmental disasters last year, including the triggering of a federal emergency after mining giant Norilsk Nickel spilled over 20,000 tonnes of oil into Arctic rivers, and a once-in-a-1,000-year snow melt flooded the TGK1 power station near Murmansk, the Kremlin seems to have woken up to the fact that Russia’s permafrost is melting.
+As if to underline the point, there was a another large-scale oil spill this month by Russian company Lukoil.

 Heatwave